-The gain in derivative liability is attributable to the fluctuation in the spot prices for gold for the 55 gold ounces per year which are payable by the Company to Marlin over 3 years for the acquisition of the El Compas project for total of 165 payable gold ounces (or in U.S. dollar equivalents).
+Gains or losses from derivative liability are attributable to the fluctuations in the spot prices for gold for the 55 gold ounces per year which are payable to Marlin Gold for the El Compas project for total of 165 payable gold ounces (or in U.S. dollar equivalents).
+Loss from the derivative liability was recognized in 2016 in discontinued operations as the El Compas project was sold to Endeavour in May 2016.
+In 2015, a gain was recognized as the spot price for gold fell, resulting in a reduction in derivative liability.